 Students' rights are promoted in several ways.
-Social work student representatives serve on the Social Work Program Advisory Board, a policy advising structure.
-The Social Work Student Association provides the opportunity for MSW and BSW students to organize around their needs and interests and participate in the formulation and negotiation of Social Work Department policies and procedures.
+The Social Work Club provides the opportunity for MSW and BSW students to organize around their needs and interests and participate in the formulation and negotiation of Social Work Department policies and procedures.